sony/esstra/core/README.md

 It will surely be annoying that you have to specify `-fplugin=....` for every gcc/g++ invocation.
-If you want to apply ESSTRA Core to **any** gcc/g++ occurrence, just type:
+If you want to apply ESSTRA Core to any gcc/g++ occurrence, just type:

 ```sh
 $ sudo make install-specs
 ```

-This command installs a [GCC spec file](https://gcc.gnu.org/onlinedocs/gcc/Spec-Files.html) on your system which enables the option `-fplugin=....` as default.
+This installs a [GCC spec
+file](https://gcc.gnu.org/onlinedocs/gcc/Spec-Files.html) on your system which enables the option `-fplugin=....` as default.
-So, compiling something with GCC as usual:
+So, compiling something hereafter with GCC as usual:

 ```sh
 $ gcc helloworld.c -o helloworld
 ```

-generates a binary file with metadata embedded.
+generates a binary file with metadata embedded by ESSTRA Core.

-This is a very useful feature when you compile some open source (or closed or whatever) projects and also want information ESSTRA generates for them.
+This is a very useful feature if you compile some open source (or closed or whatever) projects and also want information ESSTRA generates for them.
-**You do not ever need to modify Makefiles, CMakeList.txts, build.ninjas, meson.builds, etc, etc...**
+You do not ever need to modify Makefiles, CMakeList.txts, build.ninjas, meson.builds, etc, etc...

-However, please note that installing the spec file causes **every gcc/g++ call hereafter will be intervened by ESSTRA Core on systemwide**.
+However, please note that installing the spec file causes every gcc/g++ call hereafter will be intervened by ESSTRA Core on systemwide.

 To disable this, type: